veramferreira/vera-ferreira-profile/README.md

 🤓 I'm studying Software Development with Northcoders and looking forward to having a tech career!

-👨‍👩‍👦‍👦 I'm a mum of 2 boys, chocolate🍫 and pasta🍝 lover, nature🌿 addicted and movies & TV shows geek 🎬.
+👨‍👩‍👦‍👦 I'm a mum of 2 boys, chocolate🍫 and pasta🍝 lover, nature addicted🌿 and movies & TV shows geek 🎬.